ipfs/npm-kubo/README.md

 If the `KUBO_BINARY` env variable is set at runtime this will override the path of the binary used.

-This must points to the file, not the directory containing the file.
+This must point to the file, not the directory containing the file.

 ## Development